hnakamur/lxc-ubuntu-vagrant/README.md

 lxc-ubuntu-vagrant
 ==================

-An example for installing LXC LTS (long time support) version 1.0.x and creating unprivileged containers on Ubuntu Vagrant box.
+An example for installing LXC version 1.1.x and creating unprivileged containers on Ubuntu Vagrant box.

 ## Usage